pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

 	policy_arn="arn:aws:iam::aws:policy/service-role/AmazonECSTaskExecutionRolePolicy")
 ```

-Likewise, our ECS service will need to have a task role to manage it, along with its own set
+Likewise, our ECS service will need to have a task role to manage it and its own set
 of permissions.

 ```python